spear-ai/citizen/README.md

 }
 ```

-### 1.b.
-DO begin type property descriptions with a definite article
+### ¶ cE.re: DO begin type property descriptions with a definite article

 Do begin type property descriptions with a _definite_ article (“the”) when applicable.